 - Use a credit card and pay off your credit cards regularly and on time

 - Use the Rental Exchange Initiative (if you’re currently renting)

-- Use Experian Boost – your Netflix, Spotify, Council Tax payments and other financial services can boost your score
+- Use Experian Boost – so that your Netflix, Spotify, Council Tax payments and other payments can boost your score

 - Un-link yourself from ex-partners (you might not realise you are still financially connected)

-If you can push your deposit into the next percentage band, this could make even more of a difference.
+And if you can push your deposit into the next percentage band, this could be the difference.

-Also, going over the band threshold by as little as £100 can increase this even further and get you better interest rates.
+Even going over the LTV band threshold by as little as £100 can increase your chances even further and get you better interest rates.

-On top of this, if you have savings to show, make sure you inform your lender.
-They will take these into account as a reserve you can fall back on should you experience fluctuations in your income levels.
+If you have savings, make sure you inform your lender even if you think they're irrelevant.
+They can take these into account as a reserve you can fall back to repay your mortgage on should you experience fluctuations in your income levels.

 What type of self employed income can I use for a mortgage?

 - Sole Trader – you work for yourself and keep all the profits from your business.
-You will pay income tax and require an SA302 to prove your income to your lender.
+You pay income tax so require an SA302 to prove your income to your mortgage lender.

-- Partnership – if you are in partnership with another shareholder, make sure you can prove your ownership and earnings from the business to your lender.
+- Partnership – if you are in partnership with another shareholder, make sure you can prove your ownership and earnings from the business to your mortgage provider.

-- Limited Company – if you have set up a limited company then you will likely be paid via a mixture of salary and dividend payments for tax purposes.
-Make sure your lender factors in all of your income sources as well as any retained profits within your company.
+- Limited Company – if you've incorporated a limited company then you will likely be paid via a mixture of salary and dividend payments.
+Make sure your lender factors in all of your income sources as well as any retained profits within your business.

-Even though you may end up earning more after tax by doing this, the change could cause an issue with your mortgage lender as they might see it as a new form of income that doesn’t have years of history to back it up.
+Even though you may end up earning more net of tax by doing so, the change could cause an issue with your mortgage lender as they might view it as a new form of income that doesn’t have years of history to back it up.

-How to be prepared and get a faster mortgage
+How to be prepared and get faster self employed mortgage approval